tskit-dev/tutorials/docs/wfforward.md

 The same trick of using two RNG objects would also apply in other languages.

 ### Summary
 * Our simplification function is getting more complex and taking more arguments.
-At this point, we'd help ourselves by encapsulating some of this work into a proper class, which we do below.
+We would benefit from encapsulating much of the functionality for simplification into a class.
-* `collections.namedtuple` plus pickling is a straightforward method to handle metadata in Python
+* `collections.namedtuple` plus pickling is a straightforward method to handle metadata in Python.
+An even faster method involves [struct.pack](https://docs.python.org/3/library/struct.html), which can write data directly to binary.

 ## Starting with a prior history